 - 1-808-209-0987

-Nested Table Capabilities
+- Nested Table Capabilities:

+A nested table allows you to update parts of the data.
+In other words, you can update one column within a nested table.
 Let us look at the way Oracle stores data for nested tables and varrays, because it will provide insight into choosing the appropriate collection when designing a database.
 As you already know, a nested table is an unordered and unbounded collection, whereas a varray is an ordered and bounded collection.
 A varray is stored as raw or binary large object (BLOB) data.
 The current count of the elements within the varray determines the size of a varray.
 The size of a varray is not based on the maximum number of elements the varray can hold.
 A slight "overhead" is associated with the storage of varrays: Because the varray also stores the NULL

 values for the empty elements, the size of a varray is slightly higher than the sum of the size of each element.
 How a varray is stored is decided by Oracle, and it depends on the total size of the declared varray.
 If the total size is 4 KB or less, Oracle stores the varray as raw data.
-If it is more than 4 KB,
+If it is more than 4 KB, Oracle stores it as BLOB data.
+Oracle also provides a feature of storing the BLOB data inline with the row of data, so if the varray exceeds 4 KB, the first 4 KB are stored within the column of the row itself.

 Because a slight overhead is associated with the storage of varrays, it is more efficient to use a nested table than a varray.